 You can also buy a couple of Kong toys from the store, fill them with peanut butter and put them in the freezer.
 Kongs are specifically made to keep dogs entertained, so Fido will be occupied for a long time trying to get every last drop of frozen peanut butter out of the toy.

 Warning: Don't leave your furry friend anything that he could potentially choke on, like rawhides or bones that splinter.

 5. Use positive reinforcement

 During the times you're home with your pup, make sure you're providing him with positive reinforcement when he stops barking or shows restraint while looking out at that squirrel on the tree.
 Let Fido know he's behaving well by giving him attention and treats.
 This should eventually result in better behavior even when you aren't around.

 Many dogs respond well to crate training, which is when dogs are confined to a room or another small space whenever they're alone in the apartment.
 You may want to look into this as an option.

-If your pet gets anxiety when they are confined, steer away from a crate and consider investing in a foldable Ex-Pen.
-You can find some pretty decent priced pens, which should run you about $100 online.
-Don't be fooled by the name; Ex pens fold up to small squares, are very portable and easily stored in small spaces.
+If your pet gets anxiety when they're confined, steer away from a crate and consider investing in a foldable Ex-Pen.
+You can find some pretty decently-priced pens, which should run you about $100 online.
+Don't be fooled by the name: Ex-Pens fold up to small squares, are very portable and easily stored in small spaces.

 If you have it in your budget, hiring a pet sitter to come once during the day might be the perfect solution.
 It will give your pup a needed potty break, time to get their mid-day energy out and something to look forward to before you get home.